 Ancient or veteran tree: A tree which, because of its age, size and condition, is of exceptional biodiversity, cultural or heritage value.
 All ancient trees are veteran trees.
 Not all veteran trees are old enough to be ancient, but are old relative to other trees of the same species.
 Very few trees of any species reach the ancient life-stage.

+81 This definition should be read in conjunction with relevant policy contained in the Affordable Homes Update Written Ministerial Statement published on 24 May 2021.

 Ancient woodland: An area that has been wooded continuously since at least 1600 AD.
 It includes ancient semi-natural woodland and plantations on ancient woodland sites (PAWS).

 Annual position statement: A document setting out the 5 year housing land supply position on 1st April each year, prepared by the local planning authority in consultation with developers and others who have an impact on delivery.